lambda-insight/website/content/sections/section1.md

 ---
 ## About Lambda Insight

-A new type of software consultancy where a functional approach brings the problem closer to the software building cutting edge solutions without the overhead of large teams.
+A new type of software consultancy where a functional approach brings the problem closer to the software delivering cutting edge solutions without the overhead of large teams.